 Our quick stopover in Kandy before moving to Dambulla where we leave from to visit one of the most popular sites in Sri Lanka: Sigiriya.
 From here we keep heading north, stopping in Habarana, base for the safari at the Kaudulla National Park, home of the elephants.

-Our first impression of Kandy is not the best one: the jam we’ve avoided so far hits us, together with chaos, noises and smells.
+Our first impression of Kandy is not the best one: the chaos we’ve avoided so far hits us, together with noises and smells.
 A tuk tuk takes us to our guesthouse, squeezing through the traffic and going uphill.
 The stay is far from the city disorder and faces the mountains.
 At the beginning we consider staying in Kandy for 2 nights, but then the rush of getting away from the city wins, and decide to leave the next day.

 Sigiriya Rock Fortress – Dambulla

 The next day we go by tuk tuk to the bus station and from there we leave to Dambulla, centre used as base to visit the nearby Sigiriya Rock.
 We arrive after a 3 hour ride.
 Dambulla spreads along the main road and it’s hard to point out a proper city center.
 Guesthouses are all scattered in the parallel small roads around.

 We settle in the room we booked and we decide to relax for a couple of hours to avoid the early afternoon heat.
 Later we visit the Rock Temple Caves.
 Going up on a staircase with monkeys, we get to the top where it’s possible to visit small nice temples extracted from the cave openings and decorated with paintings on the walls.

 We are aware that hiking on top of Pidurangala cannot substitute the visit of Sigiriya with its gardens and citadel, but we choose this option anyway, considering that with 9000 rupees we could pay 4 nights in our remaining days in Sri Lanka.